+Flood Repairs

-Flood Repairs In 2020, 300 tons of riprap was installed at the Silver Creek drop structure located near the bridge on Schauppsville Road.
-A new drop structure was installed in 2021 to protect the streambed of Silver Creek upstream of the detention cell to replace the concrete structure that failed during the March 2019 flood.
+In 2020, 300 tons of riprap was installed at the Silver Creek drop structure located near the bridge on Schauppsville Road.
+A new drop structure was installed in 2021 to protect the Silver Creek streambed upstream of the detention cell to replace the concrete structure that failed during the March 2019 flood.
 The drop structure consists of a sheet pile weir with grouted riprap plunge pool.
 The streambank was regraded and protected with riprap along 1,000 LF.
-Cost-share was received through NRCS Emergency Watershed Protection Program.
-Blessing LLC of Kearney constructed an earthen berm and crushed concrete access road around portions of the detention cell for \$138,575.
-Improvements: 850 cu yds dirt work, 2,600 tons crushed concrete base, white limestone.
+Cost-share was received through the NRCS Emergency Watershed Protection Program.
+Blessing LLC of Kearney constructed an earthen berm and added a crushed concrete access road around portions of the detention cell for